tumblr-byte/-PawAlert/README.md

 streamlit run app.py
 ```

-##  Future Enhancements
-We plan to expand PawAlert with multi-language support and real-time GPS tracking for ambulances to serve communities across India.
-Additionally, we aim to integrate with government databases and NGO networks to create a nationwide animal welfare ecosystem with automated case escalation.
+We plan to expand PawAlert with multi-language support, real-time GPS tracking for ambulances, and blockchain-based evidence verification for legal cases.
+Additionally, we aim to implement live veterinary consultations and a donation system to ensure no animal goes untreated due to financial constraints.

 ---